kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 So make sure, you understand your system well and the database migration that you'll be running.
-I also recommend this [blog post][3] from Braintree regarding safe operations for high volume PostgreSQL if you wish to learn more regarding that area.
+I also recommend this [blog post][3] from Braintree regarding safe operations for high volume PostgreSQL if you wish to learn more regarding this area.

 ---

 Key takeaway here is, it's important to understand different parts of your systems and how they affect each other.
-While blue green deployment ensure minimal downtime for your application process, there are still other subsystems in your system that will caused your service down.
+While blue green deployment ensure minimal downtime for your application process, there are still other subsystems in your system that will cause your service downtime.

 More importantly, it's to understand what do your users of your system care about.
 Even [Google doesn't strive for 100% uptime][4].